heisenbrook/udacity-deep-learning-projects/4_GAN_project/README.md

 2. Pre-processed Data
 Since the project's main focus is on building the GANs, we've done some of the pre-processing for you.
 Each of the CelebA images has been cropped to remove parts of the image that don't include a face, then resized down to 64x64x3 NumPy images.

+The archive containing the images has been splitted into smaller archives and are available in ``/archives`` repo.